openshift/ci-tools/hack/cloudfront/readme.md

 ![img.png](doc/cloudfront_behaviors.png)

 ![img.png](doc/cloudfront_behavior_config.png)

+## NAT Gateway Considerations
+To understand network transfer costs, it is vital to understand OpenShift's use of NAT gateways.
+In a default install, any node in the OCP VPC will move all ingress/egress through the NAT gateway EXCEPT for content from S3 in the same region as the node.
+This is because the default install includes a [Gateway Endpoint for S3](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html).

+This, for example, makes transfers from nodes in us-east-1 from an S3 bucket in us-east-1 free even if there is an active NAT gateway (S3 goes through the Gateway Endpoint instead of the NAT gateway).
+However, a node is us-east-2 would be charged for traffic from us-east-1 to us-east-2 AND the NAT gateway cost.

+To limit costs, our build farms have been configured with public IP addresses and enabled to bypass the NAT Gateway for all ingress traffic.
+This makes, for example, a node in us-east-2 reading from an S3 bucket relatively inexpensive since traffic passes through the public IP and only inter-regional costs are encountered.

 # Debugging
 You can exercise the serverless function using any HTTP client by specifying the `user-agent` HTTP header to